micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 And when they had come to a place called Golgotha, that is to say, Place of a Skull,

 ###### 34
-they gave Him [^i]sour wine mingled with gall to drink.
+they gave Him sour wine mingled with gall to drink.
 But when He had tasted _it,_ He would not drink.

 ###### 35
-Then they crucified Him, and divided His garments, casting lots, [^j]that it might be fulfilled which was spoken by the prophet: "They divided My garments among them, And for My clothing they cast lots."
+Then they crucified Him, and divided His garments, casting lots, that it might be fulfilled which was spoken by the prophet: "They divided My garments among them, And for My clothing they cast lots."

 ###### 36
 Sitting down, they kept watch over Him there.